Kangol is one of the best known headwear brands in the world.

 The Kangol brand was introduced in 1930.
 The name was derived from K for knitting, ANG for Angora and OL for wool.

-With war in Europe looming, Spreiregen reasoned that there wouls be an imminent increase in demand for berets.
-He leased a former linen mill at Cleator in 1938, aided with funding from the Cumberland Development Company.
+With war in Europe looming, Spreiregen reasoned that there would be an imminent increase in demand for military berets.
+Assisted with funding from the Cumberland Development Company, he leased the former Ainsworth thread mill in Cleator from 1938.
 He furnished it with machinery from a factory in France that he owned.
 It initially employed a staff of four.

 Kangol became the major beret supplier to the British armed forces during the Second World War.
 All manufacture was dedicated to the army, and production reached one million berets a year.